-- b.
-In excess of \$100,000, and the property has or is seeking local historic landmark status, the redevelopment agreement requires Historic Preservation Commission Landmark (Local) Recommendation, City Council Landmark Designation, Planning and Development Department Approval of Scope of Work, DIA Board Approval, and City Council approval. - 4.
-For any one project, the dollar amounts in all applications for loans or Forgivable Loans submitted within five years of the first HPTRF grant, or loan or Forgivable Loan approved under this program shall be aggregated to determine if the project requires City Council approval.
+- If total amount requested is \$100,000 or less then the redevelopment agreement requires Historic Preservation Commission Landmark (Local) Recommendation, City Council Landmark Designation, Planning and Development Department Historic Preservation Section Approval of Scope of Work, and DIA Board Approval. - If total amount requested is more than \$100,000, then the redevelopment agreement requires Historic Preservation Commission Landmark (Local) Recommendation, City Council Landmark Designation Planning and Development Department Approval of Scope of Work, DIA Board Approval, and City Council approval. - 3.
+For any one project, the dollar amounts in all applications for loans or Forgivable Loans submitted within five years of the first loan or Forgivable Loan approved under this program shall be aggregated to determine if the project requires City Council approval.